CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1/02-Integrate-Azure-Security-Center-and-Azure-Sentinel-for-Arc-enabled-servers.md

     ![](.././media/as-05.png)

- 1. Click on the **Overview** on Azure Sentinel blade and you will start seeing insights after few minutes, if you don't see teh insights wait for few minutes and then refresh the browser tab.
+ 1. Click on the **Overview** on Azure Sentinel blade and you will start seeing insights after few minutes, if you don't see the insights wait for few minutes and then refresh the browser tab.

     ![](.././media/as-07.png)